-Classes will be taught as face-to-face, hybrid, or fully online.
+Classes are taught as face-to-face, hybrid, or fully online.
 The use of hybrid courses, which combine online and in-person instruction, is a substantial change.
 Hybrid courses provide some in-person instruction while helping enhance physical distancing across campus.

-The Office of Information Technology is installing equipment to support real-time hybrid instruction.
-The technology will also enable lectures to be recorded so that if a student must miss class, the course content will be available to view on demand.
+The Office of Information Technology has installed equipment to support real-time hybrid instruction.
+The technology also enables lectures to be recorded so that if a student must miss class, the course content will be available to view on demand.

 Facilities Services has implemented enhanced cleaning and disinfecting procedures to help stop the spread of COVID-19.

-Disinfecting wipes will be available in classroom buildings.
+Disinfecting wipes are available in classroom buildings.
 Students and instructors are encouraged to pick up a wipe on the way into classrooms and wipe down their work areas and classroom technology such as wireless microphones, keyboards, and podium touch pads.

-Hand sanitizer will be conveniently located in classroom buildings.
+Hand sanitizer is conveniently located in classroom buildings.

-Face coverings will be required in classrooms, instructional labs, and many other campus areas.
+Face coverings are required in classrooms, instructional labs, and many other campus areas.

 Face shields are not required for general use but provide added protection when combined with a face covering.
 Face shields can be especially helpful in environments where the risk of exposure to droplets, splashes, or sprays to the face is increased.
 A shield protects the entire face, is easy to clean, and prevents the person wearing it from touching their face.

 The university will supply face coverings and face shields.

 Resources for instructors